RedChow/GeneralizedSolutionClimbingStairs/README.md

 </p>
 <p>
   <img src="images/first_eqn.gif" />,
   which is equal to 2.
+Note that the formulat arises from having 2 symbols, 1 is repeated 1 time and the 2 is repeated 1 time.
 The other solution is {1, 1, 1}, which the number of permutations of {1, 1, 1} can still be found by using the multinomial coefficient.
 Since we have 3 total objects and the 1 is repeated three times, we have:
   <img src="images/second_eqn.gif" />.
 </p>
 <p>